SeduceProject/piseduce_doc/_posts/behind_the_scenes/2021-07-23-picluster-shopping-list.md

 Nowadays, most of the switchs support this feature.
 We bought the **8-port switch** *Linksys LGS308MP* - **200 euros**.

-Obviously, the other key device of your PiSeduce cluster is the Raspberry Pi.
+Obviously, the other key device of the PiSeduce cluster is the Raspberry Pi.
 We distinguish two types of Raspberry Pi: the pimaster and the pislaves.
 The pimaster hosts the PiSeduce resource manager.
 It communicates with the switch and manages the other Raspberry Pis by providing them with IP addresses, operating system images and NFS file systems.